broadinstitute/seqr/deploy/LOCAL_INSTALL.md

 After the dataset is loaded into elasticsearch, it can be added to your seqr project with these steps:

 1. Go to the project page
+1. Click on Edit Families & Individuals and click on Bulk Edit Individuals tab.
+1. Upload a family pedigree file following the format described on that page.
+Submit and return to project page.
 1. Click on Edit Datasets
-1. Enter the elasticsearch index name (the `$INDEX_NAME` argument you provided at loading time), and submit the form.
+1. Enter the elasticsearch index name (the `$INDEX_NAME` argument you provided at loading time).
+Upload a mapping file if the individual IDs in the family pedigree file do not mach the sample IDs in the .vcf file.
+Submit the form.

 #### Enable read viewing in the browser (optional)